tpeterz/happy-flix/README.md

     - Model: [Emotion English DistilRoBERTa-base](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base)
     - Emotions this model could detect: `joy` `sadness` `anger` `fear` `disgust` `surprise` `neutral`
 5. **Model Optimization**
-    - After using the Emotion Detection model above, to further test our datset, we chose another dataset to download and tested a subset of that.
+    - After using the Emotion Detection model above, to further test our dataset, we chose another dataset to download and tested a subset of that.
     - While this provided much better scores, the subset that we needed to use (without a session crash), was much smaller than the set we performed our analysis with
     - This would be challenging to compare with the result of our original analysis.
 6. **Model Evaluation**